the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 ## 2. Contributors file

-The details for each contributor will be listed in the contributor's file called [`contributors.md`](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) file with the following details, which will be referred as `contributor's detail` in the rest of this document:
+The details for each contributor will be listed in the contributor's file called [`contributors.md`](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) file in the GitHub repository with the following details, which will be referred as `contributor's detail` in the rest of this document:

 > * Name: `Contributor's name`
 > * GitHub id: `GitHub id`